codeterrayt/Decentralized-Raffle-System/Readme.md

-# Decentralized Lucky Draw
+# Decentralized Raffle System
 [![My Skills](https://skillicons.dev/icons?i=solidity)](https://skillicons.dev)  [![Ethereum](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6f/Ethereum-icon-purple.svg/50px-Ethereum-icon-purple.svg.png)](https://ethereum.org)

 ## Introduction

-**Decentralized Lucky Draw** is a blockchain-based smart contract built on Ethereum using Solidity.
-This contract allows users to participate in a decentralized Lucky Draw ticket-purchasing system, where users (buyers) can buy tickets, and an organizer can later draw a winner at random.
+**Decentralized Raffle System** is a blockchain-based smart contract built on Ethereum using Solidity.
+This contract allows users to participate in a decentralized raffle ticket-purchasing system, where users (buyers) can buy tickets, and an organizer can later draw a winner at random.
 The winner is granted the ability to withdraw the total collected Ether.

 The contract demonstrates key features like:
 - Role-based access control (organizers vs. buyers).